 One method claims that you can select all the files first, and right-click then choose "Rename" to bulk change the file extension.
 We've tried this method.
 Sadly, you can't use this method to bulk change file extensions.
 Even though you have select all the files, Windows will send you a confirmation message every time you changed one file extension.

 So even though pages are saying that you can change the file extension in bulk, the methods they offer are actually invalid.

-After knowing how to change file extension, we want to introduce a handy tool that can help you check and fix system errors as well as manage partitions.
+After knowing how to change the file extension, we want to introduce a handy tool that can help you check and fix system errors as well as manage partitions.

-Check for disk errors will help prevent unknown hard disk troubles and troubleshoot disk read errors, storage-related errors, and even system boot problems.
+Checking for disk errors will help prevent unknown hard disk troubles and troubleshoot disk read errors, storage-related errors, and even system boot problems.
 And if you got a new hard drive, you also need to manage your hard disk.